Get Started

 Therefore, you should not put the contents of

-in the public root.
+articles in the public root.
 You will also need a

-from a file on the public root
+link to the articles from a file on the public root

 PureBuilder Simply is basically intended to be placed in the